 - Only 2 miles round trip with 400 feet of elevation

 How to get there

-Continue on the one lane road but be careful as there is a lot of blind curves that you need to go around.
-After about 4 miles you will see the trail head for Fishcamp.
-From here you only have a mile left on the road before you see a dirt lot on your left and the start of the trail head.
+Continue on the one lane road, but be careful as there are a lot of blind curves that you need to go around.
+After about 4 miles, you will see the trailhead for Fishcamp.
+From here, you only have a mile left on the road before you see a dirt lot on your left and the start of the trailhead.

-From here the trail just continues to climb up until you reach a turn out about half way and can see the falls to your right.
-They are hard to miss as there are a lot cut outs where you can see others have gone off path to get a good view.
+From here, the trail continues to climb up until you reach a turn out about halfway and can see the falls to your right.
+They are hard to miss as there are a lot cut outs where you can see others have gone off the path to get a good view.

 You will continue along this path until you reach where it ends at the top of the falls.

-While they don’t look huge in the picture they are actually decent size when you get to the top and there is a lot of room to fall far so be careful if you start to climb down the tiers.
-I climbed down to the first tier but there were not a lot of easy ways to keep going.
+While they don’t look huge in the picture, they are decent size when you get to the top, and there is a lot of room to fall far, so be careful if you start to climb down the tiers.
+I climbed down to the first tier, but there were not an easy way to keep going.

-From here you can pretty much relax and soak in the falls before returning the mile back to your car.
+From here, you can pretty much relax and soak in the falls before returning the mile to your car.